mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/1-docker/vehicle1/README.md

-To view logs of running container. replace the CONTAINER_ID of yours
+To view logs of running containers. replace the CONTAINER_ID of yours

 ```